juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ```
 https://sampleninja.app/p/exit?s=c&pid=d4454aa4-4690-4a8a-bc51-66d30072a87f
 ```
-The **security** -status should be used if the hash validation fails (See below **Signing and security** section for more details).

-The **duplicate** status is intended to be used if the survey software detects that the panelist is duplicate i.e. using fingerprints or other techniques.

-The **quality** status should be used when panelist straight lines and otherwise don't pay attention to the survey questions.

 > **IMPORTANT:** Always use the correct status as these statuses are used to calculate panelist's **Quality Score**